 The Institute of Medicine recommends all women capable of becoming pregnant should consume a supplement containing 400 mcg of folic acid in addition to folate found in foods.

 - DRI: 600 mcg/day

 - DRI: 27 mg/day

-- The National Academy of Sciences (NAS) recommends a supplement with 30 mg/day after 12th week for most people.
-(Ask your OB)
+- The National Academy of Sciences recommends a supplement with 30 mg/day after 12th week for most people.
+If you have questions, ask your doctor.

 - Iron content of foods:

-- *Liver is very rich in Vitamin A so it is recommended to limit the amount of liver to occasional use only.
+*Liver is very rich in Vitamin A so it is recommended to limit the amount of liver to occasional use only.
 Keep the amount of Vitamin A from supplements and fortified foods to a maximum of 5000 IU/day.
-It is ok to eat beta-carotene, the form of Vitamin A from fruits and vegetables, in unlimited amounts, as the body will convert it only as needed.
-Choose a variety of brightly colored fruits and vegetables!
+Beta-carotene, the form of Vitamin A from fruits and vegetables, may be consumed in unlimited amounts, as the body will convert it only as needed.
+Choose a variety of brightly colored fruits and vegetables.